darrylmacleod/GRC_Engineering/README.md

 What counts as a vulnerability or audit finding?

-Refine JIRA_JQL to your labels, issuetypes, or custom fields.
+Refine JIRA_JQL to match your labels, issue types, or custom fields.

 Refine SN_QUERY and infer_category_snow() to match your ServiceNow schema.

 Risk scoring: Simple likelihood × impact (1–5).
 Tweak SEVERITY_MAP or compute likelihood differently.

-Watermarks: The script stores last synced timestamps in .risk_sync_state.json so re-runs are incremental.
+Watermarks: The script stores last synced timestamps in .risk_sync_state.json , so re-runs are incremental.

 Security: Use a secrets manager or .env file permissions; never hard-code tokens.